susom/redcap-em-giftcard-reward/README.md

 selected batch processing.
 The user will be able to select the records that should receive the reward for each configuration.

 ![Batch Processing](img/batch_processing.png)

+## Uploading gift card rewards to the Library

+To upload gift card rewards to the Library, the Data Importer can be used by following the steps below.
+Create a .csv file with the following headers: reward_id, brand, egift_number, challenge_code, amount, status
+- The <b>reward_id</b>  is the record number
+- The <b>brand</b> is the company name for the gift card.
+If using brand filtering, this name must exactly match the coded value brand label in the gift card project.
+- The <b>egift_number</b> is either the gift card number used to redeem the gift card or it can be an URL to a 3rd party supplier provided gift card link.
+- The <b>challenge_code</b> is an optional field which can be used if the gift card requires a PIN or secondary value in order to redeem the card.
+- The <b>status</b> field should be set to 0 if the gift cards are not ready to be or 1 if the gift cards are ready to be sent.
+`
+Once the .csv file is complete, use the Data Importer to load the data into your Gift Card Library project,

 ## NOTES:
 * This External Module uses the emLogger External Module developed at Stanford to log processing messages.